Michi-Tsubaki/ROS2.jl/README.md

 ## Notes

-1. Always source ROS2 environment before using RobotJuliaClient:
+1. Always source ROS2 environment before using RobotOperatingClient:
 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash
 ```

-2. When using RobotJuliaClient in a ROS2 package:
+2. When using RobotOperatingClient in a ROS2 package:
-   - Add RobotJuliaClient as a dependency in your package.xml
+   - Add RobotOperatingClient as a dependency in your package.xml
    - Configure your CMakeLists.txt to include Julia files
    - Run `colcon build` to build your package

-3. RobotJuliaClient requires Python with rclpy installed and properly configured
+3. RobotOperatingClient requires Python with rclpy installed and properly configured

 ## Contributing

-We warmly welcome contributions to RobotJuliaClient.jl!
+We warmly welcome contributions to RobotOperatingClient.jl!
 Whether it's bug fixes, new features, documentation improvements, or example code, your help is appreciated.

 ### Ways to Contribute